Other World Kingdom

-The Other World Kingdom (OWK) was a large, commercial BDSM and femdom facility, resort, and purported micronation, which opened in 1996 using the buildings and grounds of a 16th-century château located in the municipality of Černá in Žďár nad Sázavou District, Czech Republic.
-Although not recognized by any other country, it has maintained its own currency, passports, police force, courts, state flag, and state hymn.
+The Other World Kingdom (OWK) was a large, commercial BDSM and femdom facility, resort, and purported micronation ruled in the style of absolute monarchy and matriarchy, which opened in 1996 using the buildings and grounds of a 16th-century château located in the municipality of Černá in Žďár nad Sázavou District, Czech Republic.
+Although not recognized by any other country, it claimed to have its own currency, passports, police force, courts, state flag, and state hymn.

 History

 The Other World Kingdom was officially founded on June 1, 1996, and was open to visitors by the spring of 1997, after two years of construction costing £2 million.

 It provided a dominance and submission environment of a size and consistency not available at any other facility in the world.